 If you’re looking for something a little bit slicker the SWPENMP2BK might be the choice for you.
 This pen is also made out of high-grade aircraft aluminum and is incredibly sturdy.
 It comes in a few different colors including blue, brown, grey and black.
 One feature of this pen is one end is flat which gives you a great place to put your thumb for thrusting or jabbing.

 These pens will write anywhere anytime and feature a very nice grip to hold onto.
-Although it is slightly more expensive ($25) then the S&W Military and Police Pen it’s grip is a little bit nicer then the police tactical pen.
+Although it is slightly more expensive ($25) then the S&W Military and Police Pen it’s grip is a little bit nicer than the police tactical pen.
 Overall I would give this pen a 4.5/5 rating just because it is slightly more expensive.

 Surefire Tactical Pens